asSqr/serverless-step-functions-local-example/README.md

 <p align="center">Local emulation of AWS Step Functions with serverless framework</p>

-This repository is the [serverless framework](https://github.com/serverless/serverless) plugin for local invocation of AWS Step Functions modifying the existing [serverless-step-functions-local](https://github.com/codetheweb/serverless-step-functions-local) plugin.
+This repository is the [serverless framework](https://github.com/serverless/serverless) example for local invocation of AWS Step Functions modifying the existing [serverless-step-functions-local](https://github.com/codetheweb/serverless-step-functions-local) plugin.

 ## Local invocation
 - create an AWS profile (for example, `test-profile`) in `~/.aws/crendential`